top of page

 Diseases associated with CRELD1 include Atrioventricular Septal Defect 2 and Partial Atrioventricular Septal Defect Without Ventricular Hypoplasia

 Very little is known about the link between CRELD1 and epilepsy.
 What we have learned is that new types of sequence changes in different parts of the CRELD1 gene can cause an extremely rare genetic disorder, when both copies of the gene don’t function properly.
 This manifests as a wide range of neurodevelopmental disorders, ranging from mild movement disorders to severe developmental and cognitive delays.
-This newly identified CRELD1-related disorder is also characterised by multiple, frequent, treatment resistant epileptic seizures, adrenal insufficiency, severe bilateral neural hearing loss, immature eye development, acute respiratory distress and submucosal cleft palate to name a few.
+This newly identified CRELD1-related disorder - otherwise known as Jeffries-Lakhani Neurodevelopmental Syndrome, or JELANS - is also characterised by multiple, frequent, treatment resistant epileptic seizures, adrenal insufficiency, severe bilateral neural hearing loss, immature eye development, acute respiratory distress and submucosal cleft palate to name a few.

 There are six things that are known to be associated with CRELD1-related disorder: